 Holiday forecasting is a technique that helps businesses calculate a budget for the upcoming holidays.
 It uses past demand to determine how much inventory businesses need to stock up on so that they can get through the holidays worry-free.
 Here is how you can come up with your own holiday forecasting model based on the clicks you’ve received through paid ads on Google.

-Step 2: Project how much you expect your demand to grow this holiday.
-Determine this by using the data that you’ve already collected throughout 2019, and compare how demand rates grew at a weekly rate in both 2018 and 2019.
+Project how much you expect your demand to grow this holiday.
+Determine this by using the data that you’ve already collected throughout the current year, and compare how demand rates grew at a weekly rate in both the current year and the previous year.
 Comparing the weekly rates across a span of several years will yield more accurate results.

 While measuring this data through Google ad clicks may not be suitable for every business, there are many similar methods of forecasting for the holidays.
 Analyze your sales data from previous years, and come up with projections for your holiday demand.
 The earlier you do this, the better prepared your warehouses and employees will be for the influx of gift-seeking shoppers.

 Since there’s a lot to be done when preparing your business for the holidays, it’s easy to get lost in the pile of work.
 But we’ve got you covered.
 Check out our holiday resources, that include an ebook, video, and a few webinars, to help you get everything in order for the upcoming season!